artainmo/web-development/other/cybersecurity/README.md

 A security hacker is a malicious attacker who explores methods for breaching defenses and exploiting weaknesses in a computer system or network.

 Ethical hacking involves an authorized attempt to gain unauthorized access to a computer system, application, or data.
 Carrying out an ethical hack involves duplicating strategies and actions of malicious attackers.
 This practice helps to identify security vulnerabilities which can then be resolved before a malicious attacker has the opportunity to exploit them.

+I also heard from an informal source certain ethical hackers that try to physically take control over an application by trying to access the server's physical location and entering in the computers.

 ## Resources
 https://www.codecademy.com/learn/introduction-to-cybersecurity - Introduction to Cybersecurity<br>